clarkedarkmatter/smart-goose/content/pages/posts/veterans-parade.md

 ### [ Click Here <--](/support)
 <hr>

-# Hundreds of people from dozens of groups showed up.

 ![David with Jeep](/images/davidjeep.jpg)
 ![David with Jeep](/images/david-veterans-talking.jpg)

-#jeep

 #### If you'd like to help the campaign:
 ### [ Click Here <--](/support)